LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/overview.md

 #### Third Party Bots

 Third party bot are managed through LivePerson's Conversational Cloud and can be displayed as a human agent or a LivePerson bot.
-You can leverage it with Functions to build custom integrations with other third party bot provider.Please see details [here](liveperson-functions-event-sources-third-party-bots.html).
+You can leverage it with Functions to build custom integrations with other third party bot provider.
+Please see details [here](liveperson-functions-event-sources-third-party-bots.html).

 |Event Name|Event Description|Event Source|Lambda Limit| Supports Skills|
 |--- |--- |--- |--- |---